Saint-Lô: 16th to 20th centuries

 The period of peace had returned but the Cotentin lost its importance.
 Francis I was acclaimed at the door of the Neufbourg in 1532.
 In the 16th century, Protestantism won the round.
 Saint-Lô had a reformed church from 1555 and early printed books would be Protestant works.
 Saint-Lô suffered notably during the Wars of Religion.
 The Huguenots, holding Saint-Lô and Carentan, ransacked Coutances in 1562 and seized the Bishop Artus de Cossé-Brissac, who was dragged in the town of Saint-Lô on a donkey.
 Although, while the Edict of Pacification of Amboise had prompted the city to submit to Charles IX in February 1574, Norman Protestants made their headquarters in Saint-Lô.
 Troops led by the Marshal de Matignon besieged the city on 1 May, assaulted it 10 days later and captured it on 10 June.
 There were more than 500 deaths among those whose leader was Colombières, Lord of Bricqueville, but the Protestant Grand Captain Gabriel I of Montgomery escaped through the door of the Dollée.
 The town was ceded to Jacques II de Matignon who built the citadel.
 Two years later the seigneury of the bishops of Coutances over the town ceased forever.

 As a result of the war, in 1580, Saint-Lô lost the headquarters of the présidial, transferred to Coutances, capital of the bailiwick.
 In the mid-17th century part of the walls were destroyed, and the town grew with a new borough known as Neufborg.
 After the revocation of the Edict of Nantes (1685), most craftsmen abandoned Saint-Lô.
 The Revolt of the va-nu-pieds shook the area slightly in 1636, when the Government wanted to extend the gabelle in Cotentin.
 The region flourished especially in the manufacture of so-called d'estame wool socks.
 In 1678, the relics of Saint Laud were brought back to Notre-Dame.
 The route between Paris and Cherbourg, built to 1761, passes to Saint-Lô, facilitating trade.
-The French Revolution of 1789 overthrew the administrative division of the France and the capital of the department was temporarily set at Coutances between 1794 and 1796.
+The French Revolution of 1789 overthrew the administrative division of France and the capital of the department was temporarily set at Coutances between 1794 and 1796.
 Saint-Lô took the Republican name "Rocher de la Liberté" [Rock of Freedom] and a tree was planted on the Champ de Mars.
 The city was relatively untouched during the Reign of Terror although there were some clashes with the Chouans.